 “Harvest for me is a way of life,” the third-generation custom cutter said.

-Schemper Harvesting, based in Holdrege, Nebraska, goes back more than a half-century, started by her grandfather.
+Schemper Harvesting, based in Holdrege, Nebraska, goes back more than a half-century, started by her grandfather, Jerry Schemper.
 Today, the operation includes her parents, LaVern and Carlene, and her brothers, JC and Jared.

-They cut wheat every year from Frederick, Oklahoma to North Dakota.
+They cut wheat every year from Frederick, Oklahoma, to North Dakota.
 Their fall harvest is in Nebraska.

 She started operating the combine full-time during the summer months at age 13, she said.
-The job and family tradition has taught her life lessons: exceptional work ethic, honesty, responsibility, dependability, business professionalism and a dedication to fulfill the harvest season year after year.
+The job and family tradition has taught her life lessons: An exceptional work ethic, honesty, responsibility, dependability, business professionalism and a dedication to fulfill the harvest season year after year.